juju/docs/src/en/controllers-ha.md

 To ensure the high availability of deployed applications, the Juju controller must itself be highly available.
-This is accomplished by activating 'highly available' mode which ensures 3 or more (up to 7) controllers (per cloud) are available, one of which is the *master*.
+This is accomplished by activating 'highly available' mode.
+With this mode enabled, multiple redundant controllers are instantiated while the single active controller is defined as the *master*.
 Automatic failover occurs should the master lose connectivity.

 ## Juju HA and MongoDB